All Episodes

 Come on!

-This is the Sun.
+This is the sun.

-Where we're going?
+Where are we going?

-As far back as 108th century BC, history is abundant.
+As far back as 10,000 BC, history is abundant.

-Oh, the sun, and when they talk about the sunrise on the 21st, there's a constellation of stars.
+Oh, sun, and when they talk about the sunrise on the 21st, there's a constellation of stars.

-abundant with carvings and writings reflecting people's respect and adoration for this object.
+Abundant, with carvings and writings reflecting people's respect and adoration for this object.

-And it is simple to understand why, as every morning the sun would rise, bringing vision, warmth and security, saving man from the cold, blind, predator filled darkness of night.
+And it is simple to understand why, as every morning the sun would rise, bringing vision, warmth, and security, saving man from the cold, blind, predator-filled darkness of night.

 Without it, the cultures understood the crops would not grow and life on the planet would not survive.